Marvel Knights: History

 In 2000, two-and-a-half years after starting Marvel Knights — and in large part due to the imprint's success — Quesada was named editor-in-chief of Marvel Comics.
 Palmiotti remained involved in some of the titles for a limited period either inking or editing before leaving.

 In early 2006 Quesada announced that all ongoing titles under the "Marvel Knights" banner would move to the Marvel Universe imprint and that "Marvel Knights" would afterward contain high-profile limited series.
 Quesada explained that Marvel Knights...

 The change began with Daredevil #82, Black Panther #14, Moon Knight #1, Squadron Supreme #1, and Wolverine #42.
 Marvel Knights Spider-Man became The Sensational Spider-Man with issue #23, and Marvel Knights 4 (featuring the Fantastic Four) became simply 4 with issue #28.

 Fury: Peacemaker, by Garth Ennis and Darick Robertson, was the first limited series to launch under the redefined imprint in February 2006.
 This was followed by Silver Surfer: Requiem by J. Michael Straczynski and Esad Ribić (2007), Spider-Man: Reign by Kaare Andrews (late 2006), Ghost Rider by Garth Ennis and Clayton Crain (2007), and Captain America: The Chosen (September 2007).

 Marvel Knights editor Axel Alonso wrote in a press release:

 Marvel Knights became dormant after 2013.
 However, a six issue limited anniversary run entitled Marvel Knights 20th was started in 2018 and ran into 2019.

+In March 2025, it was announced that a new miniseries entitled Marvel Knights: The World to Come would begin publication in June that same year.
+The series, written by Christopher Priest and illustrated by Quesada, is set in a hypothetical future of the Marvel Universe following the aftermath of T'Challa's death.

 Team

 The Marvel Knights team was a name given to Daredevil's unnamed superhero team.
-Besides Daredevil, the line-up consisted of Black Widow, Dagger, Moon Knight, Shang-Chi and Luke Cage.
-The Marvel Knights were initially formed to capture the Punisher.
+Besides Daredevil, the line-up consisted of Black Widow, Cloak and Dagger, Morbius, Elektra, Blade, Ghost Rider, The Punisher, Moon Knight, Shang-Chi, Black Knight and Luke Cage.